OlympiadBench: A Challenging Benchmark for Promoting AGI with Olympiad-Level Bilingual Multimodal Scientific Problems: Additional Analysis and Examples

 \subsection{Other Observation for Open-Ended Problems}

 \begin{enumerate} \item Given a simple solution, GPT-4V may choose a more complex method to solve the problem (see Figure~\ref{fig:analysis-complex}). \item Models may give correct answers with a false process.
-Mainly observed for problems with a simple answer, such as the variables takes $0$ as the answer. \item GPT-4V may not fully utilize the information from the image (see Figure~\ref{fig:analysis-geo}). \end{enumerate}
+Mainly observed for problems with a simple answer, such as the variables takes $0$ as the answer. \item GPT-4V may success in giving correct overall idea, but fail in calculation (such as solving quadratic equations with extra negative signs), which leads to a wrong answer. \item GPT-4V may not fully utilize the information from the image (see Figure~\ref{fig:analysis-geo}). \end{enumerate}